Valley Flora Member Agreement

 - We offer limited refunds on Harvest Baskets, described below.
 We require that you give us four weeks cancellation notice if you plan to end your Harvest Basket membership, in order to give us adequate time to fill your spot with a new member.

-- Refunds for Paid in Full Harvest Baskets: We will pro-rate the cost of your Harvest Basket at $30 per week, through your last week of participation, and refund you the balance.
-Please note that you must give us four weeks notice and you must pay for those final four weeks, even if you are unable to pick up your produce during those final four weeks.
+- Refunds for Paid in Full Harvest Baskets: We charge a $50 cancellation fee on Paid in Full Harvest Baskets.
+After that, we will pro-rate the cost of your Harvest Basket based on the value of the contents you have received, through your last week of participation, and refund you the balance.
+We require four weeks cancellation notice in order to give us time to find a new member to fill your spot, and you must pay for those final four weeks even if you are unable to pick up your produce during those final four weeks.

 G. Communicating with Your Farmers